abeahmed/cse15l-lab-reports/LabReport1.md

 https://code.visualstudio.com/download

-After you've successfully installed VS code and opened it you should see something like this:
+After you've successfully installed VS code and opened it you should see something like this (this may differ based the operating system you use):

 ![Image](VSCode.png)